johanoskarsson/openchecklist/README.md

 # Why?
 I got fed up with having to abandon one app after another when they either added advertising or paid features I did not need.

+# Platforms
+Currently supports iOS and MacOs

+# TODOs
+It'd be nice to be able to share a checklist between users

 # License
 Apache v2